RabaTamas/MyProjects/C#/Otthonbazar - ASP .NET Core/README.md

-# Picture aout this project:
+# Picture about this project:
 ![](home.png)